 <SignatureId> [Optional]

 An optional identifier of the signature.
-When the requested signature is a XAdES signature, this is the value of the Id attribute of the <ds:Signature> element. of the resulting signature, which is used to construct the Target attribute of the <xades:QualifyingProperties> element.
+When the requested signature is a XAdES signature, this is the value of the Id attribute of the <ds:Signature> element of the resulting signature, which is used to construct the Target attribute of the <xades:QualifyingProperties> element.

 <AdESObjectBytes> [Optional]

 A base64 encoded object that is referenced from the signature and which content has to be modified as part of the certificate and signature generation process.
 The type of data in the base64 encoded bytes and the rules of handling of this data as in the signature generation process is determined through the ProcessingRules, SigType and AdESType attributes of the parent <SignatureInputObjects> elements.
-When the siganture type is XAdES, then this is the bytes of the <ds:Object> element that holds the <xades:QualifyingProperties> element of the signature where the hash of the signature certificate will be placed.
+When the signature type is XAdES, then this is the bytes of the <ds:Object> element that holds the <xades:QualifyingProperties> element of the signature where the hash of the signature certificate will be placed.

 When this element is present in the request, it forms a base for construction of this object in the signature process.